BSF Research Grants: About

 May-June: Panel Meetings3

-The BSF Research Grants program is the main program of the BSF, and it funds both U.S. and Israeli scientists who wish to work together.
+The BSF Research Grants program is the main program of the BSF, and it funds both U.S. and Israeli scientists who wish to collaborate on research projects that address topics in basic science.
 In recent years the BSF has been receiving some 400 research grant applications annually, including start-up applications, approving about 100.
 At any given moment there are around 450 active grants in this program, and the total annual expenditure in this program is around $16 M.

 Submissions to the program are made once annually in mid-November, but submission in any specific scientific discipline is allowed only each second year (See Areas of Research).
 The results are announced in early July of the following year, after the summer BSF Board meeting, in which the number of grants and their average size are determined.
 Traditionally, the board does not discuss specific proposals or fields.